A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Introduction

-The strategy of proof that we adopt to show Theorem \ref{THETH} is similar to the techniques used in \cite{TOB2}.
-Note that it should be possible to establish a formal comparison between $N_{\infty}$-algebras and parametrized commutative monoids using the theory of parametrized operads \cite{DJ} by showing, for every genuinely $\Sigma$-cofibrant simplicial $G$-operad $\ma{O}$, that the nerve functor $N (\Alg_{\ma{O}}\left(\gsset\right))\to \Alg_{N^{\otimes}(\ma{O})}(\gs)$ of \cite[Theorem IV]{MR4011810} is an equivalence of $\infty$-categories.
-However, this would require a comparison, for every genuinely $\Sigma$-cofibrant operad $\ma{O}$, between free $\ma{O}$-algebras over cofibrant $G$-equivariant spaces and the corresponding free algebras over the nerve of $\ma{O}$.
+The strategy of proof that we adopt to show \ref{THETH} is similar to the techniques used in \cite{TOB1}.
+Note that it should be possible to establish a formal comparison between $\cO$-algebras for an $N_{\infty}$-operad $\cO$ and incomplete Mackey functors using the theory of parametrized operads \cite{DJ} by showing, for every simplicial $G$-operad $\ma{O}$ such that the $\Sigma_n$-action on $\cO_n$ is free, that the nerve functor $N \left(\Alg_{\ma{O}}\left(\gsset\right)\right)\to \Alg_{N^{\otimes}(\ma{O})}\left(\gs\right)$ of \cite[Theorem IV]{Bon} is an equivalence of $\infty$-categories.
+However, this would require a comparison, for every operad $\ma{O}$ satisfying these conditions, between free $\ma{O}$-algebras over $G$-equivariant spaces and the corresponding free algebras over the nerve of $\ma{O}$.